Kristina01111000/Drws_site/README.md

 4/6

-- check once a month to see if i can get the justified text to stick
+- check once a month to see if i can get the justified text to stick not working still, shows up in site, not in emails
 - he is going to send me a copy of the app to look at, its still in sandbox mode